hung0125/APK-Method-Tracker/readme.md

 ## Prequisites
 Make sure the app has the right to write the external storage.
-Suggested to add permission before using this script.
+Suggested to add permission then compile once before using this script.